Thoracic spine nerve roots

-There are 12 pairs of thoracic spine nerve roots, which are located in your upper and middle back.
+There are 12 pairs of thoracic spine nerve roots, also known as T1 to T12, which are located between the neck and lower back.
+These nerve roots are made of two types of fibers that send signals between the spine, brain, torso and abdomen — the anterior fibers and the posterior fibers.
 Anterior fibers of each thoracic nerve root direct motor information from the brain to receptors throughout the torso and abdomen.
 Posterior fibers relay sensory information back to the brain.

-- Pain surrounding the rib cage, abdomen, or inner arms
+- Pain surrounding the rib cage, abdomen or inner arms

 - Numbness or tingling in the area of the kidneys

 - Tightness or weakness in the area of the diaphragm

 Treating a pinched nerve in the thoracic spine

 For many patients, conservative treatment is an effective method of pain relief for a compressed nerve in the thoracic spine.
 Conservative treatment is considered any nonsurgical method and can include the following:

 - Chiropractic care